symbol/symbol-docs/source/concepts/receipt.rst

 The alias receipts record the first occurrence of an (unresolved, resolved) alias pair used in a block.

-It is technically possible to get more than one resolution for the same namespaceId and block.
+It is technically possible to get more than one resolution for the same namespace id and block.
 This situation is common when a namespace creator changes the alias link to another asset, leading to two different resolutions in the same block.

 The receipt source ``primaryId`` references the transaction where the alias first appears within the block.
 The ``secondaryId`` is not 0 when the transaction is part of an :doc:`AggregateTransaction <../../concepts/aggregate-transaction>`, and it will indicate the index position within the aggregate.

 *****************
 Recorded receipts
 *****************

-Catapult records invisible state changes for the following entities.
+|codename| records invisible state changes for the following entities.

 .. csv-table::
     :header:  "Id", "Receipt", "Basic type", "Description"